Teacher Professional Development | Climate Change Education

 Start Dates and Fees

-The Teaching Climate Change Essentials course moves teachers through a scaffolded exploration of climate change and global warming.
+The Teaching Climate Change Essentials professional development moves teachers through a scaffolded exploration of climate change and global warming.
 By the end of this course, teachers will be able to:

 - Explain the fundamentals of climate science literacy;

 - Analyze how climate change human impacts the planet and people, especially people in marginalized communities;

 - Design entry points to include these fundamentals in a variety of existing K-12 curricula;

 - Discover and adapt curricula and resources for use in classrooms; and

 - Compare and contrast climate change solutions that teachers and students might participate in personally, locally and globally.

 Participation in the Teaching Climate Change Essentials course gives K-12 educators the competencies and confidence to teach climate change within their own local context as well as recognition through teacher professional development hours, Continuing Education Units (CEUs) or Graduate Credit.

 Meet the Facilitators & Subject Matter Experts

 The outdoors has always played a key part in Alyson’s life.
 During her career as a middle and high school science teacher, Alyson was selected to represent Montana as the state’s Teacher of the Year and received both the Milken Educator Award and the Presidential Award for Excellence in Science Teaching.
 As a lifelong educator, Alyson is deeply committed to building scientific literacy among youth to help them become true stewards of the environment.